pgdd/clintRest/README.md

 :----|:----|:----:
 GET|/api/vehicules/marque/:name | index vehicules by marque

-#####Exemple :
+#####Example :

 ```bash
 curl http://localhost:3000/vehicules/marque/Peugeot
 ```

 This will respond with a list of vehicules Peugeot.
-This list is populated from the key "vehicules" of the Peugeot object.
+This list is populated from key "vehicules" of the Peugeot object.